KhinHtetHtetKhine24/test.kh/one.md

-This is the first file.
+# This is the first file.

-This is changed one.
-change two
-change three
+This is change three